openfaas/faas/README.md

   For information on branding, the press-kit, registered entities and sponsorship head over to the [openfaas/media](https://github.com/openfaas/media/blob/master/README.md) repo.
 You can also order custom SWAG or take part in the weekly Twitter contest [#FaaSFriday](https://twitter.com/search?q=faasfriday&src=typd)

   Looking for statistics?
-This project does not use a mono-repo, but is split across several components.
-Use [Ken Fukuyama's dashboard](https://kenfdev.o6s.io/github-stats-page) to gather accurate counts on contributors, stars and forks across the [GitHub organisation](https://github.com/openfaas).
+This project does not use a mono-repo but is split across several components.
+Use [Ken Fukuyama's dashboard](https://kenfdev.o6s.io/github-stats-page) to gather accurate counts on contributors, stars and forks across the [GitHub organization](https://github.com/openfaas).

   > Note: Incubator projects are not counted in these totals and are hosted under [openfaas-incubator](https://github.com/openfaas-incubator) awaiting graduation.

 ### Governance

-OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors, GitHub Organisation members, Core contributors and end-users.
+OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors, GitHub Organisation members, Core contributors, and end-users.
 OpenFaaS Ltd hosts the OpenFaaS codebase and trademarks.
 Professional services, sponsorships, and commercial support packages are available [upon request](mailto:sales@openfaas.com).

 ### Users

-View a selection of end-user companies who have given permission to have their logo listed at [openfaas.com](https://www.openfaas.com/).
+View a selection of end-user companies that have permitted to have their logo listed at [openfaas.com](https://www.openfaas.com/).

 If you're using OpenFaaS please let us know [on this thead](https://github.com/openfaas/faas/issues/776).
-In addition, you are welcome to request to have your logo listed on the homepage.
+Besides, you are welcome to request to have your logo listed on the homepage.
 Thank you for your support.

 ### Technical overview

 #### Function Watchdog

 * You can make any Docker image into a serverless function by adding the *Function Watchdog* (a tiny Golang HTTP server)
-* The *Function Watchdog* is the entrypoint allowing HTTP requests to be forwarded to the target process via STDIN or HTTP.
+* The *Function Watchdog* is the entry point allowing HTTP requests to be forwarded to the target process via STDIN or HTTP.
 The response is sent back to the caller by writing to STDOUT or HTTP from your application.

 #### API Gateway / UI Portal

-* The API Gateway provides an external route into your functions and collects Cloud Native metrics through Prometheus.
+* The API Gateway provides an external route into your functions and collects Cloud-Native metrics through Prometheus.
 * Your API Gateway will scale functions according to demand by altering the service replica count in the Docker Swarm or Kubernetes API.
 * A UI is baked in allowing you to invoke functions in your browser and create new ones as needed.